Opposition to the American Civil War: Slavery supporters

-However, Clement Vallandigham, Samuel S. Cox, Matthew Carpenter, and Fowler's grounds for opposing the war were contrary to Lincoln's desire to abolish slavery.
-Cox voiced his opinion on the matter by saying at a meeting in the House of Representatives, "this Government is a Government of white men; that the men who made it never intended by anything they did, to place the black race on an equality with the white."
-Furthermore, this group of men strived for war against the South, deeming it constitutional, but criticized Lincoln of "waging a battle for the conquest and subjugation of the South" in a cruel way by challenging the constitutional rights of individuals and states.
+Clement Vallandigham, Samuel S. Cox, and Matthew Carpenter were among Northern politicians who opposed Lincoln's efforts to abolish slavery.
+Cox argued in the House of Representatives, "this Government is a Government of white men; that the men who made it never intended by anything they did, to place the black race on an equality with the white."
+Furthermore, though these men supported the war against the South, deeming it constitutional, they accused Lincoln of "waging a battle for the conquest and subjugation of the South".
 They also criticized the Emancipation Proclamation, saying that it unconstitutionally changed the purpose of the war from the preservation of the Union to abolition of slavery.
-The opinions of Vallandigham, Cox, Carpenter, and Fowler further attacked Lincoln's claimed reason for the war by saying that Lincoln secretly went to war over slavery, and that abolitionists working with Lincoln started the war.
-In a last resort, Vallandigham proposed that the war stop by simply having both the Union and Confederacy withdraw their troops, engage in peace talks, and restore social and economic order.
-He did not explain how this would be executed.
+Vallandigham, Cox, and Carpenter, attacked Lincoln's claimed reason for the war by saying that Lincoln secretly went to war over slavery, and that abolitionists working with Lincoln started the war.
+As a last resort, Vallandigham proposed that the war stop by simply having both the Union and Confederacy withdraw their troops, engage in peace talks, and restore social and economic order.
+He did not explain how this would be done.
 Vallandigham seemed to side with the South.
 He attempted to work with Confederate agents in Canada to start a revolution in the northwestern states, which would establish a Confederacy and ally with the South to crush the Union and end the war.
 This attempt by Vallandigham was desperate and unsuccessful.
 It was not a major opposition movement.